 - 12-13 strips of fabric measuring ¾” x width of fabric – we recommend using grey

-- Lay out 3 strips of the white fabric and 3 strips of the black fabric as shown in the image below.
+- Place 3 strips of the white fabric and 3 strips of the black fabric as shown in the image below.

 - You will want to start with the white and finish with the black.

 - Now you need to sew these rows together.